 Outcomes and wider impacts

-Over 42,000 students have completed primary school through the NGOs part of SENSA between 2016-19.
-Students completing primary education through BRAC/HANDS achieved a 75% average transition rate to secondary education, a figure significantly higher than enrolment rates in middle schools both in Sindh and nationally.
-SENSA supported students have consistently performed better on ASER assessments than provincial Sindh averages.
+Over 50,000 students completed primary school through the NGOs part of SENSA between 2016-21.
+Students completing primary education through BRAC/HANDS achieved a higher transition rate to secondary education than the enrolment rates in middle schools both in Sindh and nationally.
+SENSA supported students consistently performed better on ASER assessments and learning than provincial Sindh averages.

-Learning activities have continued following school closures due to covid-19, with various online and distance approaches to teaching, learning, and content development.
-OPM has continued monitoring the programme through phone verifying activities, acquiring parental feedback and ensuring teacher engagement.
+With schools closed due to Covid-19, learning activities continued with various online and distance approaches to teaching, learning, and content development.
+We continued monitoring the programme through phone verifying activities, acquiring parental feedback and ensured teacher engagement.

 We would like to thank Faisal Shams Khan and Ayesha Fazlur Rahman for their work throughout the project as external consultants.